 - Reduced number of accidents

-- Totally remove the risk of fatal accidents
+- Remove 0r at least reduce the risk of fatal accidents

 - Ability to work in the car

 - More people can share a car since the car does not need a driver to move between places.

 - The company provided shared vehicles on demand (Such as Uber)